anachristofaro/helm-chart-cisco-aci-tig-stack/README.md

          value: <apic-password>
    ```

-5. Update the InfluDB URL in **values.yaml**, by default it is set in a namespace named "monitor":
+5. Update the InfluxDB URL in **values.yaml**, by default it is set in a namespace named "monitor":

    ```console
    http://apps-influxdb.<namespace>:8086